Eschatologue/CM_wiki/docs/equipment/weapon/mastery.md

     **Prerequisite:** :weapon-prop-light: **Light** property

-    When you make the extra attack of the :weapon-prop-light: Light property, you can make it as part of the Attack action instead of as a :rsc-b: Bonus Action.
+    When you make the extra attack of the :weapon-prop-light: Light property, you can make it as part of the Attack action instead of as a **:rsc-b: Bonus Action**{ .rsc }.
 You can make this extra attack only once per turn.

 - ### Push